here::here("code", "_common.R") |>

 f1 ~~ f2

-fit_2f_congeneric <- sem(m2f_cong, data=d)
+fit_2f_congeneric <- sem(m2f_cong, data = d)

-out = summary(fit_2f_congeneric, fit.measures = TRUE, standardized = TRUE)
+summary(fit_2f_congeneric, fit.measures = TRUE, standardized = TRUE)

 #> lavaan 0.6-19 ended normally after 18 iterations